jirib/notes/README.md

 So, this might help if one prefers to hyphenate the text herself via Scribus python API, for example.

+To view a PDF inside Scribus, ie. a PDF image, one needs 'PostScript Interpreter'; that is, _ghostscript_: see, File -> Preferences -> External Tools.

+Similarly, to view printed PDF, one needs 'PDF Viewer', eg. `SumatraPDF.exe` on Windows: again, see External Tools in Preferences.

 ## hardware